 Spray foam insulation can work wonders at keeping allergens out of your home, such as mold, dust, carbon monoxide, pollen, and moisture.

 Any form of insulation can be considered safe if installed correctly.
-Spray foam is unique not only due to it’s superior R-value per inch, but it also provides an air barrier and a moisture barrier, so there is no chance of any allergens, dust, pollen or mold spores making it into your home through the spray foam insulation.
+Spray foam is unique, not only because of its superior R-value per inch, but it also provides an air barrier and a moisture barrier, so there is no chance of any allergens, dust, pollen or mold spores making it into your home through the spray foam insulation.

 Why closed-cell spray foam?